In Xi's big year, the political price of China's pandemic policy soars - ExBulletin

 Its prominence has sparked speculation of a break with or challenge to Xi’s authority from party factions unhappy with the crisis caused by the virus.

-Others warn against overreading information provided to the public by a communist party trained in secrecy and storytelling.
+Others warn against overreading information released to the public by a communist party trained in secrecy and storytelling.

 Li may have been empowered by Xi himself to execute a course correction, said Joseph Torigian, an elite policy expert at American University.